 Every class has a predetermined weapon, but you can equip every weapon in other characters, although this will be useless because they are oriented to the class skills.
 Every weapon has its skills, from a simple attack to special attacks, which will cost SP (the game’s PM or Mana) and they will need some recharge turns.
 For example, I got an axe with an ability to realize 3 attacks to the same target and it was very useful, but I needed the simple attack ability because I had to wait for some turns to use the triple attack again.

 Tears of Avia is a turn-based tactical game.
 At the start, you deploy your characters, with a maximum of 5.
 You can move and use a skill every turn with all the deployed characters.
-Some skills have special animations (sometimes the Raul the brawler seems a Saiyan but without the blonde hair xD) and you will obtain experience with these actions.
+Some skills have special animations (sometimes the Raul the brawler seems a Saiyan but without the blonde hair xD) obtaining experience with these actions.
 After you turn, the enemies will proceed to their moves and attacks.
 You will win if you defeat all the enemies.
 At the end of the battles, you will obtain gold, weapons, and accessories.
 The accessories are different from the weapons, they only have character stats values (HP, SP, attack…), and every character can equip up to 3.
-After every battle, you will come back to the last city visited and you will have to use the map to choose where is going to be your next fight.
-This feels a little awkward because it breaks the battles’ momentum.
-There are 2 difficulties, normal and hardcore.
+After every battle, you will come back to the last city visited.
+You will have to use the map to choose where will be your next fight.
+That feels a little awkward because it breaks the battles’ momentum.
+There are two difficulties, normal and hardcore.
 On hardcore, enemies will be stronger and there will be field ailments, asides from the provoked by your party or your enemies.
 Also, if one of the main characters you will get a game over, and if one of the others die, he/she will disappear permanently.
-If you need help, there are deities in the cities’ chapels where you can make offerings and obtain some bonuses, like more attack or less SP consume, but you will have to choose carefully, if you offer gold to a deity, another one will dislike it, and its bonus will decrease.
+If you need help, there are deities in the cities’ chapels where you can make offerings and obtain some bonuses, like more attack or less SP consume.
+You will have to choose carefully, when you offer gold to a deity, another one dislikes it, and its bonus will decrease.
 Others will level up too but in a less %.

-Every stage will have 3 stars to obtain, 3 challenges, and if you accomplish them, you will receive better rewards.
-You can earn them on different attempts, you can obtain one the first time that you play a stage, and then replay the stage and earn the others, they are saved when you clear the mission.
-Some challenges of the first stages are only achievable after some story progress, like finish the first mission deploying 5 characters (the first time you only have 2 characters, you know).
+Every stage will have three stars to obtain, three challenges, if you accomplish them, you will receive better rewards.
+You can earn them on different attempts, you can get one at the first try, then replay the stage and obtain the others.
+There are initial stages’ challenges only achievable after some story progress, as finish the first mission deploying five characters (the first time you only have two, you know).
 At some stages, you will lose a couple of turns just to reach your enemies, even with the ranged units (yes you have read it well) so some challenges will be harder than others.
 Fortunately, you can skip the skills and movements animations, it will be useful in the stages with tons of enemies.

 Graphics, Soundtrack & Other stuff